Tomomi Inada: Scandals

 Tomomi Inada has found herself involved in many scandals relating to covering up/withholding of information.
-One such scandal occurred in January of 2020 when denied information disclosure requests by opposition party officials regarding the funding of an LDP cherry blossom viewing party.
+One such scandal occurred in January 2020 when denied information disclosure requests by opposition party officials regarding the funding of an LDP cherry blossom viewing party.

 In the winter of 2023, the LDP faced yet a scandal in which they were revealed to have raised and hidden over 600 million yen in slush fund accounts.
-Further investigation into this scandal led to the revelation in January of 2024 that the fund management organization of Tomomi Inada, who at this time is serving as Secretary-General of the LDP, had failed to report a separate amount of 820,000 yen in 2021-2022.
+Further investigation into this scandal led to the revelation in January 2024 that the fund management organization of Tomomi Inada, who at this time is serving as Secretary-General of the LDP, had failed to report a separate amount of 820,000 yen in 2021-2022.
 In an interview with news outlet Yomiuri Shimbun, Inada said “I was not aware of the existence of the account … I deeply regret that there was a lack of attention in dealing with political funds”.